renatomaia/lua-memory/doc/manual.md

 ### `memory.create ([s [, i [, j]]])`

-Creates a new fixed-size memory of `s` bytes with value zero when `s` is a number.
+If `s` is a number, creates a new fixed-size memory of `s` bytes with value zero.

 If `s` is a string or a memory, then the new memory will have the same size and contents of `s` from position `i` until position `j`;
 `i` and `j` can be negative.